ShabdVasudeva/Android-15-Settings-Clone/README.md

 ## Features

-- Customize app appearance
+- All new Android 15 beta 3 based design.
-- Manage notification preferences
+- Manage notification preferences.
 - Integrated Wallpapers And Styles,Battery manager and so much.
 - A most loving feature is Evolver check it out now ...